neuralvis/elpa-mirror/gnu/nhexl-mode-readme.txt

   In this minor mode, not only self-inserting keys overwrite existing text, but commands like `yank' and `kill-region' as well.

+- it overrides C-u to use hexadecimal, so you can do C-u a 4 C-f to advance by #xa4 characters.

 Even though the hex addresses displayed by this mode aren't actually part of the buffer's text (contrary to hexl-mode, for example), you can search them with Isearch.